 Riders start with the fronts of their tires (forward most part of wheel) behind the edge of the starting line that is farthest from the finish line.
 Rolling starts are not permitted in any race.
-Riders may start from behind the starting line if they wish, provided all other starting rules are followed.
-Riders may lean before the start, but their wheels may not move forward during the start beeps or counting down.
-Rolling back is allowed.
+However, riders Riders may start from behind the starting line if they wish, provided all other starting rules are followed.
+Riders may lean before the gun firesstart, but their wheels may not move forward at any timeduring the start beeps or counting down.
+Rolling back is allowed, but nothing forward.
 Riders may place starting posts in the location most comfortable for them, as long as it doesn't interfere with other riders.